earlye/nephele/README.rst

 ===========

-If you've set up your `~/.nephele.yaml` with a correct `profiles.{profile}.ssh-bastion` entry, then this is probably the best part of `nephele`.
+If you've set up your `~/.nephele.yaml` with a correct `profiles.{profile}.ssh-jump-host` entry, then this is probably the best part of `nephele`.

 nephele can ssh to an instance without you having to figure out its